Abdoocoder/madaba-women-market/README.md

 ⚠️ **Security Note**: Never commit `.env.local` to version control.
 Keep your Firebase private keys secure!

 ## 🔧 Troubleshooting

+### **Firebase Firestore Internal Error**
+If you encounter: `FIRESTORE (12.3.0) INTERNAL ASSERTION FAILED: Unexpected state (ID: ca9)`

+**Solution**: This error was resolved in our latest update.
+We've implemented several fixes:
+- Added proper cleanup of Firestore listeners in auth and cart contexts
+- Implemented timeouts to prevent race conditions
+- Enhanced error handling for network issues and permission errors
+- Added graceful fallbacks to localStorage when Firestore is unavailable

+If the error persists:
+1. Ensure you have the latest code with our fixes
+2. Check your Firebase configuration in `.env.local`
+3. Restart the development server
+4. Clear your browser cache and localStorage

 ### **Firebase Admin SDK Build Error**
 If you encounter: `Service account object must contain a string "private_key" property`